rgrannell1/cloud-init-compile/README.md

 Clic (cloud-init-compile) bundles several scripts and data files into a single cloud-init-friendly script.
 The program's output can be embedded in VM-provioning scripts for DigitalOcean or other cloud provider.

+## Why?

+I've ran into this problem too often in work when working with VM provisioning.

 ## Example Usage

 ```bash